medic/couch2pg/README.md

 1. Fetched docs are iterated into distinct JSON objects.
 1. Each JSON object is added to Postgres as jsonb.

-#### Missing steps:

-1. All materialized views are refreshed.

-No materialized views yet exist.

-(this might go into its own software)

 ## xmlforms

 Create table representations of OpenRosa/XForms data in PostgreSQL.